lukhanyoVena808/BEV-cryptography/README.md

-# Cryptography
+# Network Security
-## Building an Evoting System using Blockchain
+## Building a Decentralized E-voting System using Blockchain

 The COVID19 pandemic has reignited a debate about the use of e-voting systems with detractors citing security concerns as the primary reason why they are against